Razor Eaters: Production

 Young loosely based the film's concept on the "Hedge Burners", a group of vandals that videotaped themselves vandalizing property.
 He chose to escalate the actions to become more violent for the film, as Young believed that having the Razor Eaters only commit vandalism would "get boring in about half an hour" and that they needed "to have a purpose, a goal".
 Young decided to make the gang's goal be infamy and stated that "I think we set a really dangerous standard by the amount of publicity that we give to criminals."
 In order to flesh out the characters, Young had the actors improvise various scenarios such as "how they met, how they came together as a group".

 Reception

-Critical reception for Razor Eatershas been predominantly positive.
+Critical reception for Razor Eaters has been predominantly positive.
 Film Threat wrote a positive review and gave Razor Eaters five stars while stating it was "classy, intrepid and totally refined".
 JoBlo.com gave a positive review for the film but a negative review for the DVD release, criticizing its picture and audio quality.